njoubert/RaspberryPiChristmasCodingAdventure/README.md

 The Joubert family all gets Raspberry Pi computers for Christmas, and embarks on a *Coding Adventure!*

-## What the hell Niels, what kind of Christmas gift is this crap?
+## What the hell Niels, what kind of Christmas gift is this?
 Now what??

 It was Pierre-Henri's idea!
 Anyway, the point is: